Hendrixer/API-design-v4/lessons/12-testing/A-setting-up-test.md

 ## Setting up tests

-We'll be using `jest` and `supertest` to test our API to ensure it does what we intended to do and continues to do so.
+We'll be using `jest` and `supertest` to test our API.
+This ensures our code does what we intended and continues to do so.
 <br>

 `npm i supertest @types/supertest jest @types/jest ts-jest`